Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 1. Marie Gale

 If the intended use of the soap is to moisturize, then it is classed as a cosmetic.
 The determination of the intended use can be taken from labels and your materials, but also from posts and testimonials from customers.
 In order to be on the safe side, you can label your soap as a cosmetic.
-The only difference is that a cosmetic requires the ingredients to be listed on the package; soap that is exempt from the definition of a cosmetic doesn’t require the ingredients.
+The only difference is that a cosmetic requires the ingredients to be listed on the package; soap that is exempt from the definition of a cosmetic doesn’t require the ingredients to be listed.
 Both still require the net contents, identity of the product, and the business name and address.
 The ingredients requirement is the only difference.

 3. Kathy Zander